csolink/csolink-model/docs/has_variant_part.md

 # Relation: has_variant_part

-holds between a genomic entity and a genotypic entity that is a sub-component of it
+holds between a workload entity and a microservice entity that is a subset of it

 URI: [csolink:has_variant_part](https://w3id.org/csolink/vocab/has_variant_part)